5-Methoxytryptamine: Chemistry

 5-MT, also known as 5-methoxytryptamine or as 5-hydroxytrypamine O-methyl ether, is a substituted tryptamine and a derivative of serotonin (5-hydroxytryptamine) and precursor of melatonin (N-acetyl-5-methoxytryptamine).

+Synthesis

+The chemical synthesis of 5-MT has been described.

+Properties

 The predicted log P of 5-MT is 0.5 to 1.41.

 Analogues and derivatives

 5-MT is closely related to other 5-methoxylated tryptamines such as 5-MeO-NMT, 5-MeO-DMT, 5-MeO-DPT, 5-MeO-DiPT, 5-MeO-MiPT, 5-MeO-DALT, and 5-MeO-AMT.
 5-MeO-AMT is orally active in humans, in contrast to 5-MT, and could be thought of as a sort of orally active form of 5-MT.
-Some other notable analogues of 5-MT include tryptamine, 2-methyl-5-hydroxytryptamine, 5-benzyloxytryptamine, 5-carboxamidotryptamine, 5-methyltryptamine, 5-(nonyloxy)tryptamine, α-methyl-5-hydroxytryptamine, acetryptine (5-acetyltryptamine), and isamide (N-chloroacetyl-5-methoxytryptamine), among others.
+Some other notable analogues of 5-MT include tryptamine, 2-methyl-5-hydroxytryptamine, 5-phenoxytryptamine, 5-benzyloxytryptamine, 5-carboxamidotryptamine, 5-methyltryptamine, 5-(nonyloxy)tryptamine, α-methyl-5-hydroxytryptamine, acetryptine (5-acetyltryptamine), and isamide (N-chloroacetyl-5-methoxytryptamine), among others.
+Cyclized tryptamine derivatives and analogues of 5-MT include RU-28253 (5-MeO-THPI) and RU-24969, among others.

+α,α,β,β-Tetradeutero-5-methoxytryptamine (5-MT-d4), a deuterated isotopologue of 5-methoxytryptamine, has been described.